 - Application Deadline: May 7, 2018

-- Study Subject: Scholarship is awarded in the field of Applied Mathematics.
+- Study Subject: award is awarded in the field of Applied Mathematics.
 The applicant will work on the project ‘Towards new theory for fluid motion on surfaces with holes’.

 - Eligible Countries: Citizens of Australia are eligible to apply.

 - Entrance Requirements: The successful candidate should have completed a Masters degree (or equivalent) in mathematics or the physical sciences.
 A basic knowledge of complex analysis, partial differential equations and fluid dynamics is desirable, as would any prior research experience, e.g. participation in a summer vacation research programme.

 - English Language Requirements: If English is not your first language then you will need to show that your English language skills are at a high enough level to succeed in your studies.